 I personally think it’s a pretty fair request of Freenom.
 After all, no one is holding a gun to anyone’s head making them register any domain exclusively with Freenom.
 It’s your call.

-But now that you know where and what extensions are available when purchasing and registering emoji domains, then use one of the following links to spark your emoji domain imagination:
+Now that you know where and what extensions are available when purchasing and registering emoji domains, then use one of the following links to spark your emoji domain imagination:

 If you find any additional resources, please feel free to share in the comments below.
 I’ll review and add them should I deem the emoji resource applicable.